 5) Create an emergency fund for exigencies

 What exactly is an emergency fund?
 You set aside about 4-5 months of income as savings in a liquid fund account.
 You never know when exigencies will strike you.
 COVID was a classic example when people were not only struck by high medical costs but also by the loss of jobs.
-You may lose your job or your business may take longer than expected to pick up and the list can go on.
-If you have an emergency fund, you can fall back upon it for some time, without having to touch your long-term investments.
+If you have an emergency fund, you can fall back on it for some time, without having to touch your long-term investments.

 6) Take adequate insurance to cover all possible risks